Dexalot/dexalot-docs/docs/PortfolioMinter.md

 # PortfolioMinter

-*&quot;DEXALOT TEAM&quot;*

-> &quot;PortfolioMinter: Intermediate contract to mint native tokens via NativeTokenMinter precompile.&quot;
+> Intermediate contract to mint native tokens via NativeTokenMinter precompile.

-*&quot;Only this contract is used to mint native tokens via NativeTokenMinter precompile.&quot;*
+*Only this contract is used to mint native tokens via NativeTokenMinter precompile.*

 ## Methods